vsespb/mt-aws-glacier/README.md

 		# protocol=http (default) or https
 		protocol=http

-3. Create a vault in specified region, using Amazon Console (`myvault`)
+3. Create a vault in specified region, using Amazon Console (`myvault`) or using mtglacier

+		./mtglacier.pl create-vault myvault --config=glacier.cfg

 4. Choose a filename for the Journal, for example, `journal.log`
 5. Sync your files